 In addition to the walk-through assessments at schools, academic achievement records and health symptom data also will be tracked based on standardized test scores and absenteeism/health room data (information to be coded and not student identifiable).
-These data will be used as a baseline to compare to the same indicators post-renovation to discern improvements based on changes implemented.
-These records and information are essential to best gauge the positive impact of this work on student health and achievement.
+The data will be used to establish baseline conditions and track if there are any changes in health symptoms or absenteeism after building renovations and changes in building operation and occupant behavior are made.
+We expect this information to be helpful in understanding connections between air quality and student health.

 Respiratory (such as runny nose, sore throat, congestion or cough)